google/applied-machine-learning-intensive/v2/03_regression/07_linear_regression_with_tensorflow/slides.md

 <!--

-Another interesting hypterparameter is the optimizer.
-By default `LinearRegressor` uses the [`Ftrl`](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/Ftrl) optimizer, however there are many more options.
+Another interesting hyperparameter is the optimizer.
+By default `LinearRegressor` uses the [`Ftrl`](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/Ftrl) optimizer; however, there are many more options.
 In this example we use the [`Adam`](https://www.tensorflow.org/api_docs/python/tf/keras/optimizers/Adam) optimizer.
 In this case we also manually set the learning rate.
 Each optimizer has settings like this that you can change to help your model train faster and